-A collection of Users, stored in standard, iteratable form.
+A collection of Users, stored in standard form.

+Amplication Annalization on the

-Returns TRUE if there are new users in the collection.
-These new User objects can be retrieved with GetAddedUsers , documented below.
-Added Boolean (Read only) ,
+re are new users in the collection.
+These new User objects can et Added Users, documented below.

+Added Boolean (Read only)

 Application Application (Read only)

 Application object.

 Modified Boolean (Read only)